amejiarosario/amejiarosario.github.io/source/_posts/2018-07-28-Self-balanced-Binary-Search-Trees-with-AVL-tree-Data-Structure-for-beginners.md

 1. The left subtree height and the right subtree height differ by at most 1.
 2. Visit every node making sure rule **#1** is satisfied.

+> Note: Height of a node is the distance (edge count) from the farthest child to itself.

-For instance, if you have a tree with 7 nodes:
+For instance, if you have a tree with seven nodes:

 ```
      10